OEPlast/Main-server/newww_update_forshipment.md

 - Delivery user sees only their deliveries, with stats and a filterable table.
 - Delivery user can update notes, tracking, and status until Delivered; blocked afterward.
 - `deliveredOn` gets set automatically upon Delivered transition.
+- Admin frontend recognizes the new `'delivery'` permission: Delivery menu visibility, route access, and action buttons are correctly gated by `hasPermission('delivery','read'|'update')` or owner role, with no flicker on initial render.

 ---